To ease the hardship and improve the well-being of humanity.

 In keeping with our stated mission, we look for opportunities to promote the creation and enhancement of fund-raising capacity within institutions, organizations and agencies dedicated to serving community needs.
 We look favorably upon organizations with board participation at all levels.

 Made in Oregon

 The late Maybelle Clark Macdonald, along with her husband, Fred Macdonald, started the MCM Fund in 1970 with the mission of easing the hardship and improving the well-being of humanity.
-For more than 40 years, the fund has supported organizations five core missions:
+For over 50 years, the fund has supported the organizations five core missions:

 Cultural Arts | Education | Human Services | Medical | Public Benefit

 Fund recipients have included universities, elementary and secondary schools, organizations supporting mentoring and youth development, the arts, organizations serving the needs of abused women and children, alcohol and drug rehabilitation facilities, medical institutions, and numerous agencies dedicated to feeding and housing the poor.